 This healthy fall salad embodies roasted chickpeas, cranberry, and persimmons over a bed of baby kale leaves then is tossed in a beautiful poppy seed champagne vinaigrette.
 It is a light and easy kale salad packed with sweet and crunchy flavors!

 Soooo…..
 Thanksgiving is tomorrow!!!!
 Happy Thanksgiving friends!
 Let me just start off to say that I am more than grateful for you and your fellowship, love and support.
 After all, you being here right now is what keeps this blog going!
 Sending you a BIG Thank YOU right now! xo!

 Since our garden is bursting with yummy persimmons it’s time to add it to another fantastic persimmon fruit salad recipe.
 This time, made with baby kale and it is perfectly “delightful” (no pun intended! haha) at your holiday feast!
-A tasty kale salad just as yummy as this pomegranate salad and maybe even packed with more flavors!
+A tasty kale salad just as yummy as this roasted brussels sprouts salad and maybe even packed with more flavors!

 Little side note about making my hubby shoot photos with me this week.
 He was not too thrilled about his glorious hands being displayed but I am practicing new angles in food photography.
 I had the hubby be my hand model which I am pretty stoked about how pretty his hands look!
 He on the other hand was complaining and asking when its over.
 Really babe, is it that hard to have such beautiful hands and eat scrumptious salads all day?
 I thinks he's got the upper hand here!
 And with those hands I think he is a keeper!